Scepheo/compos-and-courses/DependencyInjection/readme.md

 This is a simple class that has enough dependencies to make it annoying if you'd have to instantiate them yourself every time.
-You might have noticed that `printer` is and interface instead of a class - I'll explain why later.
+You might have noticed that `printer` is an interface instead of a class - I'll explain why later.

 For now, let's just make sure this actually compiles: